 WHERE’S MY UNEMPLOYMENT PAYMENT?

-The state has been overwhelmed with well over 2 million unemployment claims since it started shutting down businesses in March to help slow the spread of the virus.
-Michigan’s Unemployment Insurance Agency says it has processed 97% of those claims, but some have still complained they can’t get problems resolved or aren’t seeing their extra $300 in federal assistance.
+The state was overwhelmed with well over 2 million unemployment claims since it started shutting down businesses in March to help slow the spread of the virus, especially.
+Michigan’s Unemployment Insurance Agency says it has processed the vast majority of those claims, but some have still complained they can’t get problems resolved or aren’t seeing their extra $300 in federal assistance.
 The best advice now: be patient and persistent in trying to contact the UIA.

 MICHIGAN UNEMPLOYMENT RESOURCES